edeetee/render-graph/README.md

 - Obj file render
     - Will cull objects if they have many vertices (WIP)
 - GL Expression OP
+- Auto save/load with serde
+- Show errors in UI

 ## Contributing